Table of Contents

 Geometry Formulas

 Every geometry shape and figure has its own formula for the area and perimeter.
 This is important for the candidates to solve various questions asked in the geometry section in the Quantitative Aptitude section of Competitive exams.
-All the important Geometry formulas are tabulated below.
+These formulas are also used while solving many questions in the Reasoning section as well.
+Some of the most important Geometry formulas are tabulated below.

 Shape | Area | Perimeter |